litalidev/docker-base/README.md

 # docker-base
-A simple docker image with sshd using supervisor
+A simple docker debian based image with sshd using supervisor

+To build, just issue

+  docker build -t litadev/base .